mat-ruszczycky/practice-react-todo/README.md

 - The app needs to be web-based only and will not support native iOS or Android.

 # Architecture
-Identify the essential components of the application and analyze the relationships to one another.
+Identify the essential pieces of the application and analyze the relationships to one another.

 ## UI Mock-up aka Wire-frame Design(s)
 Similar to "napkin math" for constraints, a "napkin sketch" can be used to wire-frame an application's UI, to better visualize high overview of the system.